bbatsov/projectile/README.md

 ##### Regenerate tags

-For the succesful regenerate project tags in Windows, you should install and add to the PATH [Exuberant Ctags](http://ctags.sourceforge.net/) instead of a plain ctags, wich ships with emacs for Windows.
+To be able to regenerate a project's tags via `projectile-tags-command`, you should install and add to the PATH
+[Exuberant Ctags](http://ctags.sourceforge.net/) instead of a plain ctags, which ships with Emacs distribution.

 ### Interactive Commands